Distinqt/ZTIDellBIOSSettings/README.md

 >If you use the list, the script uses "ZTIUtility.vbs" which doesn't suffer from this.

+## Gloating section

+Some bug fixes, beautifications, extra logging, and features later I am confident that this tool will fare well in even the most demanding environments.
+It has been successfully used for more than 3000+ computers, and numerous iterations of reconfiguration.

+You can trust that this script will satisfy.

 -----------------
-The code is provided as-is and I hold no responsability.

-You are allowed to use this for non-commercial usage.
-Contact me for commercial usage, commercial usage is, but not limited to, distribution of these source files, integration into commercial software, or using it as content for your commercial services.
+## License

+(The MIT License)

+Copyright (c) 2014 Nino Floris &lt;ninofloris@gmail.com&gt;

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the 'Software'), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED 'AS IS', WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-If you would like to use excerpts for an article or book, please feel free to do so but do contact me, I would love to have a chat.
+If you would like to use excerpts for an article or book.
+Please feel free to do so.However I would love to have a chat.

 [![githalytics.com alpha](https://cruel-carlota.pagodabox.com/eeb9f83085564f822d849a2c34a0903f "githalytics.com")](http://githalytics.com/NinoFloris/ZTIDellBIOSSettings)